Today we will talk about the last of the famous Asunta varieties, which received the fifth order number.

 Do Asunta 6 and 24 exist ?

 Naturally, such a one-time result, with no possibility of repetition, means nothing.
-So there are still five of them.
+So there are still six of them.
 By the way, quite often I hear the idea that the variety Chameleon and Asunta 24 are one and the same.
 This, too, is obviously a mistake.
 Why?
 Because there is no variety with this number, but there is Chameleon.
 The description that we found for the alleged variety #24 does not match what “Chameleon” sort really is.

 Conclusion